jonzamora/jonzamora.github.io/_pages/about.md

 I recently completed my undergraduate studies at [UC San Diego](https://ucsd.edu/), where I earned a BS in Computer Science in June 2023.

-I am advised by Prof. [Yue Wang](https://yuewang.xyz/) at USC, and have worked under Prof. [Xiaolong Wang](https://xiaolonw.github.io/) at UC San Diego.
+I am advised by Prof. [Yue Wang](https://yuewang.xyz/) and Prof. [Daniel Seita](https://danielseita.github.io/) at USC, and have worked under Prof. [Xiaolong Wang](https://xiaolonw.github.io/) at UC San Diego.
 I am interested in building intelligent agents capable of generalization, long-horizon planning and control, and continuous adaptation in diverse and complex environments.
 To this end, my research interests include **deep reinforcement learning**, **imitation learning**, **robotics**, **computer vision**, and **machine learning**.

 Outside of research and classes, I enjoy doing leadership and outreach activities which promote Artificial Intelligence (**AI**) and Diversity, Equity, and Inclusion (**DEI**) in Science, Technology, Engineering, and Mathematics (**STEM**).